ahsan598/devops-projects-hands-on/vagrant-devops-vms/README.md

 # 💻 DevOps Project: Vagrant VM Provisioning

-This project contains **Vagrant configuration files** to spin up **custom Virtual Machines (VMs)** with user-defined:
+This repository provides a collection of **Vagrant configurations** to quickly create local virtual machines tailored for common **DevOps tools and workflows**.
+Each setup is modular, easy to use, and designed for learning or testing purposes.

+With these Vagrant files, you can spin up **custom virtual machines** by specifying:

 - ✅ IP addresses
-- ✅ RAM
-- ✅ CPU cores
+- ✅ RAM and CPU resources
 - ✅ Port forwarding
+- ✅ Tool-specific provisioning

-Useful for **DevOps practice**, local test environments, and reproducible infrastructure setups.
+Ideal for **DevOps labs, local development, and infrastructure-as-code practice.**